dataluscorp/browser/toolkit/components/telemetry/docs/collection/scalars.rst

           - 'main'

 These two scalars have different collection policies and are both constrained to recording only in the main process.
-For example, the ``ui.download_button_activated`` can be recorded only by users on running pre-release builds of Firefox.
+For example, the ``ui.download_button_activated`` can be recorded only by users on running pre-release builds of Datalus.

 Using the JS API
 ----------------